bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

         // BK OK
         _symbol = symbol;

+        // BK NOTE - `defaultOperators` is not in use as HoprToken.constructor() sets it to empty and there are no public functions to modify it
         _defaultOperatorsArray = defaultOperators;
         for (uint256 i = 0; i < _defaultOperatorsArray.length; i++) {
             _defaultOperators[_defaultOperatorsArray[i]] = true;